-Cell phones are not permitted at school.
+Cell phones are not permitted at Hauraki Plains College.
 If parents / whānau believe the student must have a cell phone (e.g. for contacting after school), the phone must be handed in to the Student Centre prior to River Time and collected at the end of the school day.

 Parents are able to phone the school office if contact with the student is needed during the school day.
 Similarly, students are welcome to make calls from the Student Centre if needing to contact parents.

-If a student is found to be using a cell phone during the school day, the cell phone will be removed and returned to a parent / caregiver after 7 days.
+If a student is found to be using a cell phone during the school day, the cell phone will be removed and held in the office until the end of the day.